Hiking in Montenegro: 11 Best Hikes For Different Seasons

 In order to reach this trail, you need to have a car.
 It starts near the restaurant KOLIBA in Virak (coordinates here) and takes approximately 10 minutes to drive from Zabljak.

-6. Hike in Central Montenegro to Kapetanovo Lake in Moraca Mountains
+9. Hike in Central Montenegro to Kapetanovo Lake in the Moraca Mountains

 If previously mentioned treks are more or less known among some travelers, this hike in Montenegro is a true gem that no one knows about.
-Kapetanovo lake is located right in the center of the country, between Kolasin and Niksic.
-Not many people know about this place, that’s why it’s still one of the least visited and discovered gems in Montenegro.
+Kapetanovo Lake is located right in the center of the country, between Kolasin and Niksic.
+Not many people know about this place, that’s why it’s still one of the least visited and non-discovered gems in Montenegro.

 In my opinion, this lake and surrounding nature look very similar to some scenery in Norway.
 In general, I believe many places in Montenegro look like some places in Norway, just in miniature.

-In the summertime, you can camp, stay overnight, go on other hikes, picnic and even dine at one of the local diners.
+In the summertime, you can camp, stay overnight, go on other hikes, picnic, and even dine at one of the local katuns.
 Also, in summer flocks of sheep and cows graze near the lake making it look a bit fairytalish.
 In winter, everything is closed and looks abandoned.

-If you would like to hike a bit more, check another lake in the area – Manito lake.
+If you would like to hike a bit more, check out another lake in the area – Manito Lake.
 It would take around 40 minutes one way to get there.

 The best way to get to Kapetanovo lake is through Niksic.
 But keep in mind that at some point the asphalt road ends and from there you need to hike (unless you come by jeep.)